sensiblecodeio/custard/README.md

     npm install pow-mongodb-fixtures -g
     mongod --dbpath=mongo # might be running already
     # redis-server # probably don't need this, as it's already running

 Alongside custard, you will need to git clone swops-secret

     git clone blah blah blah

+## Mac foibles

+The maxfiles ulimit on Mac OSX is ludicrously low.
+This can cause problems (eg: `username-duplicate` errors from the users POST endpoint) when `mongod` attempts to create the number of connections specified in `server/index.coffee`.

+To increase your maxfiles limit on Mac OSX, create a file at `/etc/launchd.conf` and paste this into it:

+    limit maxproc 512 1024
+    limit maxfiles 1024 2048

+You should then restart mongod if it's already running.

-Optionally, OSX users might want to install the mongodb and redis System Preference Panes, which make it dead easy to turn both servers on and off whenever required:
+OSX users might also want to install the mongodb and redis System Preference Panes, which make it dead easy to turn both servers on and off whenever required:

 - https://github.com/remysaissy/mongodb-macosx-prefspane
 - https://github.com/dquimper/Redis.prefPane